mariosplen/News-App-Flutter/README.md

 The project contains two branches:

 - **main** branch: This branch contains the implementation using the newsapi.org API to fetch the latest news articles.
-- **with_firebase** branch: This alternative approach uses firebase firestore to store the news articles.
+- **with_firestore** branch: This alternative approach uses firebase firestore to store the news articles.
 The articles are uploaded to the firestore using a python script and a JSON file containing the articles.

 ## Features